anagha-google/apache-hudi-gcp-lab/README.md

 1. Comprehensive knowledge of Hudi support on Google Cloud
 2. Ability to demonstrate Hudi support on Google Cloud - across products
-3. Sample code/commands and such that can be repurposed for your Hudi workloads
+3. Sample code/commands/such that can be repurposed for your Hudi workloads
 4. Terraform code that can be repurposed for your Hudi workloads

 ## Lab Duration

-~4-5 hours
+~6 hours

 ## Lab Flow